 Learn how wastewater can be recycled into reusable water, energy, and nutrients for plants and soil.
-Tours encourage visitors to think about responsible water use, the products they use and how everyday choices can help protect Puget Sound.
+Tours encourage visitors to think about responsible water use, the products they use, and how everyday choices can help protect our water.

 Wastewater tours focus on the following topics:

 - Water cycle and nutrient cycle

 Individuals, families, and small community groups

 Individuals, families, and community groups of fewer than 10 people should register for an upcoming community treatment plant tour.
 Visit the events page for a list of upcoming community tour opportunities and information about registration.

 This is also the best option for home school groups, scout troops, and other non-school-affiliated groups of children ages nine and over.